The Enchanting Art of the Shakuhachi: A Concert With Traditional Master Musicians From Japan

 From the deeply moving solo honkyoku (traditional pieces from the Fuke Buddhist sect) to the rich, dynamic sounds of sankyoku (a 19th-century chamber music trio of shakuhachi, koto, and shamisen) and iconic contemporary works, this concert will take you on a journey through the centuries-long versatility of this mesmerizing instrument.

-This concert at Asia Society Texas is an outreach event affiliated with the World Shakuhachi Festival taking place at Texas A&M University.
+This concert at Asia Society Texas is an outreach event affiliated with the World Shakuhachi Festival taking place at Texas A&M College of Performance, Visualization & Fine Arts.

 About the Musicians